getyoti/yoti-doc-scan-ios/README.md

 3002 | User has no network | Yes
 4000 | The user did not grant permission to the camera | Yes 5000 | No camera.
-The user's camera was not found and file upload is not allowed | No 6000 | SDK is out-of-date.
-Please update the SDK to the latest version | No 6001 | Unexpected internal error | No
+The user's camera was not found and file upload is not allowed | No 5002 | No more local tries for the liveness flow | Yes 5003 | SDK is out-of-date, please update the SDK to the latest version | No 5004 | An unexpected internal error occurred | No
-6002 | Unexpected document scanning error | No
+5005 | An unexpected document capture error occurred | No 5006 | An unexpected liveness capture error occurred | No

 ## Support
 If you have any other questions please do not hesitate to contact sdksupport@yoti.com.